carlinmack/afp/src/hugo/content/entries/Stellar_Quorums.md

     ],
     "date": "2019-08-01",
     "notify": "giuliano@galois.com",
-    "abstract": "\nWe formalize the static properties of personal Byzantine quorum\nsystems (PBQSs) and Stellar quorum systems, as described in the paper\n``Stellar Consensus by Reduction'' (to appear at DISC 2019)."
+    "abstract": "\nWe formalize the static properties of personal Byzantine quorum\nsystems (PBQSs) and Stellar quorum systems, as described in the paper\n``Stellar Consensus by Reduction'' (to appear at DISC 2019).", "licence": "BSD"
 }